-1 Goal Name Affordable Housing

-Goal Description Making sure all Oaklanders have safe and affordable housing through activities that support the production of new affordable housing, preservation of existing housing, homeless & displacement prevention, and equitable access to other activities including but not limited to the following: • Housing Stabilization • New Construction of Affordable Housing • Fair Housing • Anti-displacement • Relocation • Homeownership • Rental Assistance • Policy & Advocacy • Operations Support

-2 Goal Name Homeless

-Goal Description Goal is to eliminate homelessness through a Housing First model.
+1 Goal Name Affordable Housing & Preservation Goal Description Making sure all Oaklanders have safe and affordable housing through activities that support the production of new affordable housing, preservation of existing housing, homeless & displacement prevention, and equitable access to other activities including but not limited to the following: - Housing Stabilization - New Construction of Affordable Housing - Fair Housing - Anti-displacement Relocation Homeownership Rental Assistance Policy & Advocacy Operations SupportPreservation 2 Goal Name Homeless Goal Description Goal is to eliminate homelessness through a Housing First model.
 This model focuses on housing people living on the street and people without permanent housing.
 PATH strategy complements Alameda County's Homeless and Special Needs Housing Plan, EveryOne Home.
 Both strategies aim to solve the problem of homelessness instead of managing it.
 Currently, we provide emergency shelters rapid rehousing and services.
 We plan to shift toward providing permanent, affordable and supportive housing

-3 Goal Name Economic Development

-Goal Description While Oakland and the Eastbay in general are experiencing economic growth and higher employment rates, there are critical issues impacting these gains.
+3 Goal Name Economic Development Goal Description While Oakland and the Eastbay in general are experiencing economic growth and higher employment rates, there are critical issues impacting these gains.
 The continued success of the Bay Area economy requires growing middle-wage jobs and offering lower-wage workers more opportunities to advance.
 The region faces a number of critical issues in improving upward mobility for lower-wage workers.
 Poverty and income inequality have become significant issues throughout the Eastbay and also impact Oakland.
 Increasing educational attainment and a robust and broad workforce development strategy is critical.
 Compounding these issues is the high cost of living in the Bay Area, particularly in housing.
 Additionally, it is important to support long-standing existing local businesses.
-4 Goal Name Community Development Public Services Goal Description Public services that increases access and provide support for : • Youth & Children • Seniors • Housing Services • Recreation • Legal Services • Employment • Crime Prevention • Other service needs identified 5 Goal Name Neighborhood Stabilization Goal Description Approximately 83% of Oakland's housing stock was constructed prior to 1979.
+4 Goal Name Community Development Public Services Goal Description Public services that increases access and provide support for: 5 Goal Name Neighborhood Stabilization Goal Description Approximately 83% of Oakland's housing stock was constructed prior to 1979.
 Given the age of the City's housing stock there is a significant need to address substandard residential buildings and structures that pose threats to Life, Health, and Safety for occupants as well as the public.
 Oakland seeks to prevent sources of abandonment and blight within their communities.
-Improve existing housing and those properties that may be in foreclosure in order to stabilize neighborhoods, prevent discplacement and stem the decline of house values of neighboring homes.
-6 Goal Name Public Facility and Infrastructure Improvements
+Improve existing housing and those properties that may be in foreclosure in order to stabilize neighborhoods, prevent displacement and stem the decline of house values of neighboring homes.

-Goal Description Capital projects improve and maintain Oakland's public facilities and infrastructure.
+6 Goal Name Public Facility and Infrastructure Improvements Goal Description Capital projects to improve and maintain Oakland's public facilities and infrastructure.
 They can range from restoring aging fire stations to repaving broken streets to building new recreation centers and improving existing parks and recreation centers.
-There are significant needs for water/ sewer improvements, street improvements, sidewalk improvements, and flood drainage improvements. ------------------ --
+There are significant needs for water/sewer improvements, street improvements, sidewalk improvements, and flood drainage improvements.